jlaura/LCC_Code/docs/source/ch2/installation.rst

 This tool has been designed to function with ArcMap version 10.0 and greater.
 It is not possible to run the tool with versions less than 10.0.
 Please download the old version of the tool at XXXX if you require support for ArcMap 9.3.

 .. note::
    While the tool functions most efficiently with the advanced license (the old ArcInfo), it is possible to use other license versions.
 Using a lesser license willr esult in some performance loss, but the final analysis remains identical.
-The speed differential is most notable using the Distance Matrix tool as tje advanced tool provides the Generate Near Table analysis tool.
+The speed differential is most notable using the Distance Matrix tool as the advanced tool provides the Generate Near Table analysis tool.

 Installing the Tool
 -------------------